-India train disaster: Signal failure the likely cause, minister says
+India train disaster: Signal fault the likely cause, minister says

 - Published

-India's railway minister has suggested signal failure led to the Odisha rail disaster, with a "change in electronic interlocking" the likely cause.
+India's railway minister has suggested a signal fault led to the Odisha rail disaster, with a "change in electronic interlocking" the likely cause.

 Ashwini Vaishnaw later said the cause and people responsible for the deadly three-train crash in eastern India had been identified but gave no details.